trustnaga/cms-azure-policy/README.md

 ├── policies                     # Directory for policy definitions │   ├── built-in                 # Built-in Azure Policies
 │   └── custom                   # Custom Azure Policies
-├── examples                     # Example usage of the modules │   ├── apply-to-management-group # Example for applying policies to a management group │   └── apply-to-subscription     # Example for applying policies to a subscription ├── environments                 # Environment configurations for management groups and subscriptions
+├── environments                 # Environment configurations for management groups and subscriptions
 |   ├── management-group
 |       ├──main.tf